ethronsoft/stor/docs/wikis/tutorial/cpp.rst

 .. note::
-    As noted from the above example, an unencrypted store may be remove from disk when the corresponding `store` object goes out of scope and is destroyed.
+    As noted from the above example, an unencrypted store may be removed from disk when the corresponding `store` object goes out of scope and is destroyed.

 Or if you compiled STOR with -DSTOR_CRYPTO=ON option, you may do::